 You also can define what the power button does.
 For example, by pressing the power button, you can turn off the computer or put the computer into sleep or hibernation mode.
 To change what the power button does, do the following:

-- 1. Go to Control Panel, then change the view of Control Panel from Category to Large icons or Small icons. - 2.
-Click Power Options $\rightarrow$ Choose what the power buttons do. - 3.
+- 1. From the desktop, click the battery-status icon in the Windows notification area on the taskbar. - 2.
+Click More power options \rightarrow Choose what the power buttons do. - 3.
 Follow the instructions on the screen.